Akshardham Temple Delhi Entry Fee

 Timings of Akshardham Temple Delhi

 Akshardham Temple opens every week, from Tuesday to Sunday.
 Akshardham Delhi closing day is Monday.
-Timings of Akshardham Temple are from 9.30 AM to 6.30 PM.
+Timings of Akshardham Temple are from 10.00 AM to 6.30 PM.
 Mandir Aarti timings are from 10 AM and 6 PM.
-While for the various shows and exhibitions, the timings of Akshardham complex is from 9.30 AM to 8 PM.
+While for the various shows and exhibitions, the opening time of Akshardham complex is 9.30 AM and the closing time is 8 PM.

 Facility of wheelchair is offered at the BAPs Akshardham Temple.
 It can be taken at Gajendra Peeth which has enough space.
 However, the mandir area and the Narayan peeth cannot be accessed via wheelchair.
 Like other Hindu place of worship, shoes are not allowed inside the temple.